uhellstr/OpenXtalk-snake/README.md

 Implementation

 The snake is made of a simple array (gcARR) where we keep track on the tail (the last pixel) and generate new pixels for the head that we add first to the array.
-For collission detection the code uses simple coordinate checks.
+For collission detection the code uses simple coordinate checks  and check the array for the snake's all pixel to see if the snake collides with itself.

+To move the snake we only add new pixel for the head and remove the last pixel for the tail and update the array.

 * Compiled and tested on OSX El Capitan and Linux (Debian 8 , Ubuntu/Peppermint 16.0.4/7, Fedora 23
 * Use keys "A" to move snake in a left pattern and "D" to move snake in a right pattern.